-Daily disinfection of isolation rooms reduces contamination of healthcare workers' handsSeptember 13th, 2012 in Health /
+Daily disinfection of isolation rooms reduces contamination of healthcare workers' handsSeptember 13, 2012 in Medicine & Health / Health

 New research demonstrates that daily cleaning of high-touch surfaces in isolation rooms of patients with Clostridium difficile (C. difficile) or methicillin-resistant Staphylococcus aureus (MRSA) significantly reduces the rate of the pathogens on the hands of healthcare personnel.
 The findings underscore the importance of environmental cleaning for reducing the spread of difficult to treat infections.
 The study is published in the October issue of Infection Control and Hospital Epidemiology, the journal of the Society for Healthcare Epidemiology of America (SHEA).